Band Country Survey for Southern Africa

 • The Top Six table at the end of 1996.

-These tables make good reading for those who think that the current totals are out of reach.
+These tables make good reading for those who think that the recent totals are out of reach.
 The leading scores were not all that spectacular when this list was first published.
 You could make the list on one band with 27 countries, and there were four bands with entry levels of less than 60.
 The leading 10 band score was less than 2000.
 Only three stations had single band scores over 300, and they were all on 14 MHz.
 The leading station on 50 MHz had 92 countries.
 In fact, there are two bands on which five of the top six scores would not have survived to the present day!
-Bottom line: Most of the leading scores on today's table were made in the past solar cycle.
-You can do it too!

 Future Records